apache/wink/wink-examples/client/GoogleDocs-client/readme.txt

 Description
 ===============================================================================
-- demonstrates the use of Symphony REST Client to interact with google Docs service
+- demonstrates the use of Wink REST Client to interact with google Docs service
 - demonstrates the creation of a custom Handler used to authenticate the user against google authentication service
 - the example provides the following features: list document, upload new document, delete document.